Heritage Revitalization Agreement Policy Refresh

 Focus Groups (e.g. previous applicants) December – January 2022

-Information: Meeting minutes will be available on the committee’s webpages
+Information: Meeting minutes are available on the committee’s webpages

-• Upon Council’s endorsement of the updated policy, an implementation program will be prepared.
-Implementation will include:
+• Upon Council’s endorsement of an updated policy, an implementation program would be prepared.
+Implementation could include:

 • Clarifying how the legal tools and processes work;